AriFordsham/GHCWiki/building/preparation/windows.md

 ```

 Msys2 is known to be glitchy in some situations.
-If you see errors related to fork(), try closing and reopening the shell.
+If you see errors related to fork(), try closing and reopening the shell; see also [ msys2 issue \#74](http://sourceforge.net/p/msys2/tickets/74/).
 Also there have been issues with the build process segfaulting.
 The reason is not known (we're looking into it).
 If that happens, simply rerunning `make` will continue the build process.

 Alternatively, to run a pristine build and tests (takes a while):